Valdes-Tresanco-MS/gmx_MMPBSA/docs/examples/Protein_ligand_LPH_atoms_CHARMMff/README.md

     LPH is a positively charged virtual particle attached to halogen atoms.
-This strategy aims to get a better representation of the halogen bond which is a highly directional, non-covalent interaction between a halogen atom and another electronegative atom (See [here][8] for more info)
+This strategy aims to get a better representation of the halogen bond which is a highly directional, non-covalent interaction between a halogen atom and another electronegative atom (See [here][8] for more info).
 Unfortunately, including these particles in the topology will cause gmx_MMPBSA to end in an error.
 However, there is a way to generate the files without these particles and get gmx_MMPBSA up and running.

+!!! danger "Keep in mind"

-That being said, take the results with a grain of salt and always proceed cautiously knowing the limitations of the method.
+    As the LPH particle is not considered during the calculations in gmx_MMPBSA, take the results with a grain of salt, especially when working with systems where the halogen bond is determinant for the binding.

 ## Requirements